 The resident will also have numerous opportunities to participate in and lead discussions on emergency medicine-related topics, patient cases, journal clubs, in-services, newsletters, and continuing education programs.

 The resident may elect to obtain an Academic Training Program Certificate if not completed during their PGY1 residency.
 The University of Texas College of Pharmacy Academic Training Program requirements will be completed throughout the year, including attendance at the UT Academic Training Conference.

-For the last month of the residency, each resident will choose a patient care area from the resident’s previous patient care rotations to provide clinical pharmacy services.
-The RPD and the pharmacist in charge of the selected patient care area must approve of the resident’s choice, and the resident will assume all routine responsibilities of the pharmacist in charge of the selected patient care area during the rotation.
+For the last month of the residency, the resident will complete a clinical staffing rotation in the ED.
+The resident will assume all routine responsibilities of the ED pharmacist in charge during the rotation.

 The resident may also be required to staff when extenuating circumstances demand, but not more than three days per residency year.
 While there are no specific criteria defining extenuating circumstances, the individual situation is evaluated and efforts are made to minimize time away from the resident’s current rotation.
 Approval to require a resident to staff must be obtained from the RPD.

 The resident will attend and actively participate in scheduled monthly Pharmacy & Therapeutics (P&T) and quarterly Drug Utilization Evaluation (DUE) Committee meetings throughout the year.
 The resident is expected to present emergency medicine-related topics as requested at these meetings.
 Learning opportunities include conducting an emergency medicine-related DUE, and presenting results of emergency medicine-related research projects and/or DUEs at DUE, P&T, CMT, and/or pharmacy meetings.
 Examples of emergency medicine-related topics that may be addressed include:

 - Adverse drug reaction reporting, trending, and interpretation